dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 LISP, ILSR, ILNP, ILA and hICN, as summarized in {{fig-approaches}}.
 Each proposal consists in an overview with pointers to reference material for a more in depth description.
-The focus is then given to a discussion on its integration at N9 interface in light of the architectural requirements discussed in
-{{sec-requirements}}, and the additional benefits it brings with respect to GTP-U. Extensions to N3 interface as well as alternative deployments preserving GTP tunnels as discussed later in this document in {{sec-alt}}.
+The focus is then given to a discussion on its integration at N9 interface, as well as the benefits with respect to GTP-U. Extensions to N3 interface as well as alternative deployments preserving GTP tunnels as discussed later in this document in {{sec-alt}}.

 __Reviewed approaches__